Ryuku72/12EmployeeTracker/README.md

 <a name="Usuage">

 ## Usuage
-Uses a database of employees, roles and departments to track salaries and staff movement.
+Uses a CLI database to CREATE, READ, UPDATE and DELETE employee data.

 <a name="Tests">